Generic orbits and type isolation in the Gurarij space: The Gurarij space

-\begin{cor} Let $E$ be a separable Banach space, and let $H = \Aut(\bG)$ act by composition on the space of linear isometric embeddings $X = \Emb(E,\bG)$, where both are equipped with the topology of point-wise convergence (the strong operator topology). \begin{enumerate} \item The space $X$ is Polish, the action $H \curvearrowright X$ is continuous and all its orbits are dense. \item If $\bG[E]$ exists, then the set of $\varphi \in X$ such that $\bG$ is atomic over $\varphi E$ (call these \emph{atomic embeddings}) is a dense $G_\delta$ orbit under this action. \item If $\bG[E]$ does not exist then there are no atomic embeddings and all orbits are meagre. \end{enumerate} \end{cor} \begin{proof} The first item is easy and left to the reader (density is by \autoref{cor:HomogeneousGurarij}).
+\begin{cor} Let $E$ be a separable Banach space.
+Equip $\Emb(E,\bG)$ and $\Aut(\bG)$ with the topology of point-wise convergence (the strong operator topology). \begin{enumerate} \item The space $\Emb(E,\bG)$ is Polish, the action $\Aut(\bG) \curvearrowright \Emb(E,\bG)$ is continuous and all its orbits are dense. \item If $\bG[E]$ exists, then the set of atomic embeddings $\varphi \in \Emb(E,\bG)$ is a dense $G_\delta$ orbit under this action. \item If $\bG[E]$ does not exist, then there are no atomic embeddings and all orbits are meagre. \end{enumerate} \end{cor} \begin{proof} The first item is easy and left to the reader (density is by \autoref{cor:HomogeneousGurarij}).

 It follows from \autoref{thm:AtomicGurarijIsomorphism} that the set $Z \subseteq \Emb(E,\bG)$ of atomic embeddings forms a single orbit under $\Aut(\bG)$.
 By definition, $Z \neq \emptyset$ if and only if $\bG[E]$ exists.
 Let $\sI_n \subseteq \tS_n(E)$ denote the set of isolated types.
 For $r > 0$, we know that $B(\sI_n,r)$ is a neighbourhood of $\sI_n$, so there exists an open set $U_{n,r}$ such that $\sI_n \subseteq U_{n,r} \subseteq B(\sI_n,r)$ (in fact one can show that $B(\sI_n,r)$ is open, but we shall not require this).
 For each $\bar b \in \bG^n$, we define $V_{\bar b,r} \subseteq \Emb(E,\bG)$ to consist of all $\varphi$ such that $\tp(\bar b/\varphi E) \in \varphi U_{n,r}$.
 It is easy to see that since $U_{n,r}$ is open, so is $V_{\bar b,r}$.
 Since the set of isolated types is metrically closed, we have